 LED Video Wall Controller Set/Programmed for Adafruit LED Panels

 Ever looked at a wall in your apartment and thought "hey this could really use some art, or maybe an eye-blistering LED wall"?
 We do every single day!
 Then we finally did something about it, building our own full LED video wall using the 16x32 LED matrix panels in the shop.
 The magic sauce required is this driver set, which converts standard DVI video to an Ethernet datastream.
 The transmitter can decode/drive up to 1280*1024 pixels.
-The receiver can control 8 strings of panels, up to 32 panels long.
+The receiver can control 8 strings of 16 or 32 pixel tall panels, up to 32 x 32-pixel-widepanels long.
+If your panels are 64 pixels wide, the max is 16-per-strand

 These cards are used in nearly all LED video walls and they're fairly easy to use.
 The transmitter and receiver must first be configured for the LED panel type and wall size, and there is free software to do this that runs on Windows 7/XP (we also used Parallels and that worked with XP).
 Then DVI video is streamed into the transmitter.
 Even though the transmitter is "PC card" shaped the contacts do not do anything, its just for mounting inside a tower case.
 You can put it in a cardboard box and connect to the DVI/power/ethernet connections.
 Decoded video signal is sent out to the receiver over a standard CAT5 Ethernet cable where it is split into multiple lanes of data.
 Connect the input side of our RGB panels to the IDC pins using 2x8 IDC cables and power with 5V.
 Video appears!